datakind/student-success-tool/src/student_success_tool/reporting/README.md

 ## Usage

-- We produce a mode
+- We first instantiate a model card object using our config, catalog name, and model name.
+- Then, we build the model card.
+- Finally, we have a model card markdown that is generated locally.
 ```
 # Initialize card
 card = PDPModelCard(config=cfg, catalog=catalog, model_name=model_name)